Abbey Series: Abbey Connectors

 Oxenham wrote several other series which tie in with the main Abbey Series; these are known as Abbey Connectors.
 Characters first used in other titles or series are introduced into the Abbey Series – sometimes stretching the internal chronology.
 A particular example of this is the character Robin (Robertina) Brent.
 She first appears as a 12-year-old in The Girl Who Wouldn't Make Friends, an Abbey Connector published in 1909.
 But she reappears as a 17 to 18-year-old in three titles: Rosamund's Tuckshop (1937), Rosamund's Castle (1938) – both in the Abbey Series – and New Girls at Wood End (1957), an Abbey Connector, as well as appearing in the book that bears her name in the Abbey Series, Robins in the Abbey (1947), when she is 21.

 Oxenham also wrote about 20 books which have no connection at all with the Abbey Series; these are known as Non-Connectors.

-The Author
+Author

 Oxenham depicts herself in some books in the series as 'The Writing Person', mainly in The New Abbey Girls and The Abbey Girls Again – for more information about the author herself see the article Elsie J. Oxenham.

-Themes in the series
+Themes

 Several themes are particularly apparent throughout the series, reflecting Oxenham's own interests and beliefs.

-Folk Dancing
+Folk dancing

 Oxenham was an enthusiast of folk dancing and frequently incorporated it into her work; Folk dancing is mentioned in nearly all 38 Abbey books, and the English Folk Dance Society (later the English Folk Dance and Song Society) and its leading members are depicted in some of them, some by real name, others under nicknames.